Escambron Beach – Catch Some Sun in San Juan

 If you bring your own food, there are picnic tables available for your use.
 If you didn’t bring your own food, there’s a restaurant and other food vendors available for food and drinks.

-Balneario Escambron is part of the “Blue Flag Program”, meaning there are facilities and they meet certain water quality standards.
+Balneario Escambron is usually part of the “Blue Flag Program”, meaning there are facilities and they meet certain water quality standards (note- they did not get the award for 2017-2018).
 The facilities include life guards, outdoor showers (for rinsing off), and restrooms.
 Last time we went, the restrooms were in need of repair and a good cleaning.
 If you go to the restaurant, you can use their bathroom, which is much cleaner!

 We like to walk around this beach area to the east (or you can drive there and park in the lot there by Scuba Dogs.
 There is another protected beach called La playita.
 It is part of the marine park of Escambron and also has a nice swimming area and even some reefs (artificial and real) on the east side closer to the old Normandie hotel for snorkeling or SCUBA.
 There is also a part of the Old City Wall and a fortification to explore.
 And you can get really nice pictures of the Condado/Ocean Park and Isla Verde waterfront areas.
 It is a great “secret” beach area.
 Just as an aside: We would not venture in this area after dark.